katjawittfoth/Shark_Attacks/README.md

 <p align="center"> <img src="Notebooks/plots/heatmap_activity.png" align="middle" width=600>
 </p>
-Surfing in the USA and Australia seems to be by far the most dangerous activity.
-Sharks often mistake surfers or humans splashing in the water for prey.
+If we break all the shark attackss from 1900 till 2017 by the activity and county, surfing in the USA and Australia seems to be by far the most dangerous activity.
+The reason for that is that sharks often mistake surfers or humans splashing in the water for prey.
 <br>
 <p align="center"> <img src="Notebooks/plots/sealion_vs_surfer.png" align="middle" width=300>
 </p>